bparanj/crystal/security/linux/boot-loader.md

    - When the computer is powered on, the BIOS (Basic Input/Output System) or UEFI (Unified Extensible Firmware Interface) firmware initializes the hardware and performs a Power-On Self Test (POST).

 2. **BIOS/UEFI Hand-off**:
-   - The BIOS/UEFI locates the boot loader, typically stored in the Master Boot Record (MBR) or the EFI System Partition (ESP), and loads it into memory.
+   - The BIOS/UEFI locates the boot loader,  stored in the Master Boot Record (MBR) or the EFI System Partition (ESP), and loads it into memory.

 3. **Boot Loader Execution**:
    - The boot loader then executes and begins the process of loading the OS kernel.